jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/06_comparative_genomics/README.md

 This is used for all analyses except for the BackBLAST core module, which has its own conda env (as shown below)

 ## Download *Chlorobia* genomes

-Download the *Chlorobia* genomes from this study from NCBI
+### Download the *Chlorobia* genomes from this study
+You have several options:

+**Option 1** (recommended): Download from the Zenodo repo.
+This is the method I've tested and know works.
 ```bash
 download_dir="${github_repo_location}/Data_analysis_pipeline/06_comparative_genomics/01_Chlorobia_genomes/this_study"
 info_filepath="${download_dir}/ELA_Chlorobia_links.tsv"